top of page

 The Wizards' War

-Omnathar witnessed the progress of the Thayad's Lineage, the Warriors of Thard, with their Kathand-Ond-nath dragons.
-Each of the warriors had a dragon that they raised from birth, and over time, each child had their own dragon, growing together.
-This displeased Omnathar, who had plans to completely transform Naumathar's world.
-The goddess Thard's warriors were becoming very powerful with the help of the Kathand-Ond-nath.
-Thus, Omnathar decided to create something much larger and more powerful, altering the nature of those creatures.
-By capturing two black dragons along with their warriors, Omnathar used his power in the depths of the realm of Darkness, northwest of Anathurilis, to create the First Kathand-Thândnath.
-Over the course of forty Cycles, Kathand Thoer and Kathand Gorum became the largest dragons ever seen.
-They were called Kathand-Thândnath or the Great Black Dragons.
-Together, Kathand Thoer and Kathand Gorum spread terror across the worlds when war broke out.
-There was no power capable of dealing with the fury of those creatures.
-Seeing what was happening in the world, Naumathar, together with Thuror and the goddess Thard, decided to intervene in equal measure.
+Omnathar observed the rise of the Thayad lineage, the warrior women of Thard, and their bond with the Kathand-Ond-nath.
+Each warrior raised a dragon from birth, and over time, every child would have one to grow alongside.
+This development displeased Omnathar, who had his own plans for a complete transformation of Naumathar’s world.
+With the aid of the Kathand-Ond-nath, Thard’s warrior women were growing too powerful.
+In response, Omnathar decided to create something much larger and more formidable, fundamentally altering the nature of these creatures.
+Capturing two black dragons along with their warrior partners, Omnathar used his power in the depths of the Realm of Darkness, located northwest of Anathurilis, to create the first Kathand-Thândnath.
+After forty Cycles, Kathand Thoer and Kathand Gorum emerged as the greatest dragons ever seen, known as the Kathand-Thândnath or Great Black Dragons.
+Together, Kathand Thoer and Kathand Gorum spread terror across worlds when war broke out.
+No force seemed capable of quelling the fury of these creatures.
+Seeing the devastation wrought, Naumathar, along with Thuror and the goddess Thard, decided to intervene with equal might.

 The Wizards' War